The Sound of Music (film): Television and home media

-In the United Kingdom, the film rights were acquired by the BBC, who paid a corporation record $4.1 million, and it was first aired on BBC One on 25 December 1978 and, as of December 2016, fifteen times since, mostly around Christmas time.
+In the United Kingdom, the BBC acquired the film rights, paying a corporation record $4.1 million.
+The Sound of Music was first broadcast on BBC One on December 25, 1978, and as of December 2016, fifteen times since, mostly around Christmas time.
 As the BBC channels in Britain are not funded by advertising there was no need to cut scenes to fit within a timeslot and the film was screened in the full 174-minute version without breaks.
-The film was also intended to be part of the BBC's programming during the outbreak of nuclear war.
+The film has been identified as part of BBC's programming in the event of an outbreak of nuclear war.

-The film has been released on VHS, LaserDisc, and DVD numerous times.
+The Sound of Music has been issued on VHS, LaserDisc, and DVD numerous times.
 The first DVD version was released on August 29, 2000, to commemorate the 35th anniversary of the film's release.
-The film is often included in box sets with other Rodgers & Hammerstein film adaptations.
+The film is often included in boxed sets with other Rodgers & Hammerstein film adaptations.
 A 40th anniversary DVD, with "making of" documentaries and special features, was released on November 15, 2005.
 The film made its debut issue on Blu-ray Disc on November 2, 2010, for its 45th anniversary.
 For the Blu-ray release, the original 70 mm negatives were rescanned at 8K resolution, then restored and remastered at 4K resolution for the transfer to Blu-ray, giving the most detailed copy of the film seen thus far.
 On March 10, 2015, 20th Century Fox Home Entertainment released The Sound of Music 50th Anniversary Ultimate Collector's Edition—a five-disc set featuring thirteen hours of bonus features, including a new documentary, The Sound of a City: Julie Andrews Returns to Salzburg.
 A March 2015 episode of ABC's 20/20 entitled The Untold Story of the Sound of Music featured a preview of the documentary and interviews by Diane Sawyer.

-In part to the acquisition of 21st Century Fox by Disney, the film was made available on the Disney+ streaming service upon its debut on November 12, 2019.
+Following the acquisition of 21st Century Fox by Disney, The Sound of Music was made available on the Disney+ streaming service upon its debut on November 12, 2019, and then on Hulu on December 18, 2023.
+The film is set to be released on 4K Ultra HD Blu-ray on September 23, 2025, by Sony Pictures Home Entertainment to commemorate the film's 60th anniversary, following a nine-month restoration effort conducted by the Film Restoration team at the Walt Disney Studios in collaboration with 20th Century Studios and Concord, to create a new 4K remaster that brings the film closer to its original theatrical look and sound.
+This will be preceded by a worldwide theatrical release of the new remaster, with Fathom Events releasing it in the US and Canada through its "Big Screen Classics" series on September 12, 13, 14 and 17, 2025, and internationally by Trafalgar Releasing on September 20, alongside special events for the film's fanbase.

+On August 2, 2025, the film aired on Turner Classic Movies for the very first time, uncut and without commercials, as part of a lineup paying tribute to Christopher Plummer's filmography.